Celeste-AI/Celeste-AI/README.md

 Please remember:
 Celeste-AI is not a human, nor will she ever replace one.
 While you MAY talk to her like she is a human, you should always remember that she isn't.

-It should also be noted, that by using Celeste you also agree to the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md)
+It should also be noted, that by using Celeste.

+you also agree to the [TOS](https://github.com/Celeste-AI/Celeste-AI/blob/main/TOS.md) of Celeste.